harbaum/galagino/README.md

 installed and the appropriate board like e.g. the *ESP32 Dev Module* should be selected.
 Finally the default core used by Arduino should be 1 (this is the default) as Galagino will use core 0 for audio and video emulation.
+Furthermore the FastLED library should be installed to support the LEDs in the [cabinets marquee](./hardware/cabinet).
+LED support can be disabled in the configuration if no LEDs are going to be installed.

 ## Configuration